 Phæno Science Centre

 In another award-winning collaboration with Zaha Hadid Architects we reworked traditional perceptions of concrete structure and design to produce Wolfsburg’s new science centre.
-Themed on the fluidity of concrete, walls flowed into floors and tapering cones merged with ceilings, each element providing support at one time and requiring it at another.
+Themed on the fluidity of concrete, walls flow into the floors and tapering cones merge with ceilings, each element providing support at one time and requiring it at another.

 The spatially efficient design comprises a 15,000 m² subterranean car park, a new contoured public space on the ground floor, and a gargantuan 9,000 m² exhibition space at first floor, raised 8 m above the ground.

-With a warped 150 m × 90 m grid for the exhibition space and ten ‘cones’ all with individual geometries and set at a variety of angles, it was crucial that we employ advanced computer-aided complex element analysis to develop a streamlined design.
+With a warped 150 × 90 m grid for the exhibition space and ten ‘cones’ all with individual geometries and set at a variety of angles, it was crucial that we employ advanced computer-aided complex element analysis to develop a streamlined design.
 A complex, central BIM model, accessible by all consultants, was used in the iterative design process.
-Where slopes featured, setting out details were provided for each level and walls were then interpolated as direct diagonal connections between the two.
+Where slopes featured, setting-out details were provided for each level, and walls were then interpolated as direct diagonal connections between the two.

 Experimental ‘fluid’ design with Zaha Hadid, a concrete structure that defies convention

 £ 23 million

 - 2006 AIA London/UK Excellence in Design Award